Introducing Robbie Mullens - a 24 year old supermarket employee.

 There's a knock at the door.
 Robbie gets up to let Greg Peterson in.
 He's dressed in black jeans, a light blue short sleeved button down shirt with the top two buttons unbuttoned, and sneakers.

-"Larry, Robbie told me what happened and security showed me footage of what happened.
+"Larry, Robbie told me what happened and showed me the video.
 I have no choice, but to fire you.
-There's no excuse for the crazy and stupid thing you did.
+There's no excuse for what you did.
 The police are on their way."

 Robbie leaves his office and clocks out at the time clock.